MichaelJCole/evil_kittens/articles/1 Performance Testing Small-Medium sized Web Apps.md

     # Open log in browser
     heroku addons:open papertrail

-This should open the app and log in your browser.
+This should open the app and a remote log in your browser.
 It was created to be fun, innocent, and really destructive.
+FIXME cat videos?
+See below.

 # Performance Testing on Localhost

 What can we test on localhost?

 **We can't do Stress Testing or Spike Testing**.
-These are both 'destructive' testing trying to overwhelm the server.
+These are both 'destructive' tests trying to overwhelm the server.
 Measuring the 'destruction' means measuring against the 'production configuration'.

 Are those server code errors?
 Or the configuration of your environment?
 Was it the testing tool (JMeter) or Python (Gatling.io, locust.io)?
 Your network driver?